hplt-project/hplt-e/results/2505-deduplication/README.md

 ### 🔤 Language scores

-We publish our evaluation results for each language at [hf.co/datasets/HPLT/2505-deduplication-evals](https://huggingface.co/datasets/HPLT/2505-deduplication-evals).
-See an example below.
+Please find an example for how to load evals results for particular language below.

 ```python
 from datasets import load_dataset